๐Ÿค‘AP Microeconomics

 Dominant Strategy Equilibrium

-Compare: Nash Equilibrium vs. Dominant Strategy Equilibrium—both represent stable outcomes, but dominant strategy equilibrium is a subset of Nash equilibrium where each player's strategy is best regardless of the opponent's choice.
-If an FRQ asks you to find equilibrium, always check for dominant strategies first—it's the fastest path.
+Compare: Nash Equilibrium vs. Dominant Strategy Equilibrium.
+Every dominant strategy equilibrium is a Nash equilibrium, but not every Nash equilibrium is a dominant strategy equilibrium.
+Dominant strategy equilibrium is the stronger condition: each player's strategy is best regardless of the opponent's choice.
+On an FRQ, always check for dominant strategies first.
+It's the fastest path to finding equilibrium.

 The Prisoner's Dilemma: Why Cooperation Fails

 This is the most important game structure for AP Microeconomics because it directly models oligopoly collusion problems.
-The dilemma arises when individual rationality leads to collective irrationality—both players would be better off cooperating, but each has an incentive to cheat.
+The core tension: individual rationality leads to collective irrationality.
+Both players would be better off cooperating, but each has a personal incentive to cheat.

 Prisoner's Dilemma

-• Each player's dominant strategy is to defect (cheat)—betraying the other yields a better payoff regardless of what the opponent does
+• Each player's dominant strategy is to defect (cheat), because betraying yields a better payoff no matter what the opponent does.

-• Models cartel instability—firms agree to restrict output but each has an incentive to secretly increase production
+• This directly models cartel instability: firms agree to restrict output, but each one has an incentive to secretly increase production.

 Incentive to Cheat on Collusion

-Compare: Prisoner's Dilemma vs. Coordination Games—in the Prisoner's Dilemma, players have conflicting incentives that lead to a bad outcome; in coordination games, players want to match strategies but may fail due to communication problems.
-Know which structure applies when analyzing oligopoly behavior.
+Compare: Prisoner's Dilemma vs. Coordination Games.
+In the Prisoner's Dilemma, players have conflicting incentives that lead to a bad outcome.
+In coordination games, players want to match strategies but may fail due to communication problems.
+Recognizing which structure you're dealing with determines your entire analysis.

 Strategies for Repeated Interactions